There are both advantages and disadvantages to no till farming.

 Potential Increased Chemical Use: While no till farming can actually help curb fast growing weeds, most types of no till farming still require the use of herbicides.
 However, by leaving weed seeds on top of the soil surface where they are prone to being eaten by insects, birds, and mice, or rotting away, helps keep weeds in check.

-For more information about the advantages and disadvantages of no till farming, or to find out how our products can help improve your no till planting, please call (800) 417-8020, or e-mail firstname.lastname@example.org.
+For information about the advantages and disadvantages of no till farming, or to find out how our products can help improve your no till planting, call (800) 417-8020, or e-mail firstname.lastname@example.org.

-Please make note: We sell over 100 add-ons, attachments, parts, and equipment to make no till farming easier and more efficient.
+Note: We sell over 100 add-ons, attachments, parts, and equipment to make no till farming easier and more efficient.
 We have products for: John Deere, Kinze, Great Plains, AGCO-White, Monosem, Case IH, and other manufacturers of farming equipment.
 We ship all of our no till products everywhere – across the U.S., Canada, and the world.
 No till farming is also referred to as zero tillage farming.